 The park has seen many renovations over the years.
 For a while it was home to a small swimming pool and diving board for butterflies, many statues, and a miniature Ferris wheel which was delivered by a full sized crane.

 In 2006 the park was temporarily moved (seven feet away) while construction on the Naito Parkway took place.
 It was replaced on March 16, 2007 to a full St. Patrick's Day celebration complete with bagpipers and Irish folk music, with Dick Fagan's wife Katherine and family proudly in attendance.
 In December 2011, it held a miniature Occupy protest complete with tiny tents and protest signs.
+In 2016 the park's conventional open-air feel (like the small tree and flowers pictured) were replaced with a large bush and many smaller bushy plants, leaving no open ground.
+Some have speculated that the change is part of the City of Portland's ongoing efforts to prepare for the impacts of climate change by installing living stormwater control systems, such as dense bushes.
+Another possible reason is the leprechauns may have asked for some denser foliage, to help protect their privacy as Mill's End Park is increasingly surrounded by heavy foot and vehicle traffic.

 Know Before You Go